Socket Support

 is a macro defined by WASI.
 The host compiler will not enable it.

 It is recommended that the project should use CMake as its build system.
-Use wasi-sdk as a toolchain to compile C/C++ to WebAssembly
+Use as a toolchain to compile C/C++ to WebAssembly

 In the CMakeLists.txt, include an extension of socket support and link with it.